marcindeperas-casumo/frontend-react-stack/CONTRIBUTING.md

 - Check [CUDL React](http://cudl-react.at.casumotest.local:8080) in case there is a component you can reuse.
 - Check Storybook in this repo in case there is a component you can reuse.
-- Creating a new component should be done with `yarn generate-component <component_name>` to give a [good starting point](#folder-structure)
+- Creating a new component should be done with `yarn generate-component <component_name>` to give a [good starting point](#folder-structure).
 - Use [Storybook](https://storybook.js.org) when developing components.
 This component "playground" helps to consider the role of the component without thinking about where it lives in the app.
 - Refer to the relevant design file and/or liase with a designer to give the component a descriptive name.
 - Avoid writing custom styling in favour of using CUDL utility classes (Colors, Typography, Spacings etc).
 If in doubt talk to a designer to understand the components' specification.
 - If component styling is required Sass files should live inside the component's folder.
 - Be mindful when using state within a component.
 Stateless components FTW!
 - Consider keeping component APIs to a minimum.
-If your component API is large it's a good indication that it is trying to do too much and/or should be separated out.
+If your component API is large it's a good indication that it is trying to do too much and should be separated out.
 - Containers should live in the same folder as the component it wraps.
 - When making changes to a component or introducing a new prop make sure there is a story that caters for it.
 - Every component that isn't a) exclusively an inner component of another (read: not re-usable) or b) a Container should be a top level component.